MicrosoftDocs/sdk-api/sdk-api-src/content/rtmv2/ns-rtmv2-_rtm_dest_info.md

 #### HoldRoute

 Handle to the route that is in a hold-down state in each of the supported views.

-### -field DestHandle

-Handle to the destination.

-### -field DestAddress

-Specifies the destination network address as an address and a mask.

-### -field LastChanged

-Specifies the last time this destination was updated.

-### -field BelongsToViews

-Specifies the views to which this destination belongs.

-### -field NumberOfViews

-Indicates the number of ViewInfo structures present in this destination.

 ## -see-also